How a Leading Global Private Equity Firm Went From Blocking AI Agents to a Secure Enterprise Program in Days, Not Months

 The Implementation

 The first meaningful finding came almost immediately.
-During the initial deployment, Geordie surfaced the extent to which developers were using alternative AI providers and sub-models inside their development environments, which is activity the security team had no prior visibility into.
+During the initial deployment, Geordie surfaced the extent to which developers were using alternative agent providers and sub-models inside their development environments, which is activity the security team had no prior visibility into.

 I go through the platform in Geordie, look at the chats, the prompts, any risk indicators that surface, and I give a clear assessment to my team.
 Everyone can see that someone has looked at it properly, that we have visibility, and that we're accepting informed risk rather than flying blind.